DH for Hellenic Studies

 Eligibility:

-Current Princeton graduate students and postdoctoral fellows in the humanities, as well graduate students and postdoctoral fellows in the humanities currently enrolled at universities in Greece, are invited to apply.
+Current Princeton scholars (faculty, staff, graduate students, postdoctoral fellows) in the humanities, as well as graduate students and postdoctoral fellows in the humanities currently enrolled at universities in Greece, are invited to apply.

 Funding: